Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Care Tips:

-• Prefer slightly harder, alkaline water
+• Prefer slightly harder, more alkaline water

 • Live-bearers — will reproduce

-• Need well-filtered tank
+• Need a well-filtered tank to handle their waste output

 7. White Cloud Mountain Minnow – Most Hardy